dimroc/blog/_posts/2015-08-19-where-tech-companies-fall-in-the-marketing-funnel.md

-I'm talking to a bunch of sales guys and they start to mention how the big boys in tech (google search, facebook, yahoo, youtube, twitter, etc) all control varying amounts of marketing dollars in the [Purchase Funnel, aka the Marketing Funnel](https://en.wikipedia.org/wiki/Purchase_funnel).
+I'm talking to a bunch of sales guys and they start to mention how the big boys in tech (google search, facebook, yahoo, youtube, twitter, etc) all control varying amounts of marketing dollars in the [Purchase Funnel](https://en.wikipedia.org/wiki/Purchase_funnel).

 The what?